Brunswick Corporation: 1950–1999

 The 1950s also saw the introduction of a line of golfing equipment to compete with AMF in the leisure-products and sporting-goods markets.

 The Brunswick-Balke-Collender Company officially changed its name to the Brunswick Corporation on April 10, 1960.
 The following year the company reported sales of $422 million.
 Brunswick acquired Mercury Marine in 1961.
 In the 1970s, Brunswick introduced the automatic scorer, which electronically tallied the score instead of the bowler doing it by hand.

 With the company experiencing substantial revenue growth in the 1950s, it began considering relocating its corporate headquarters.
 In the 1960s, it moved its corporate headquarters from the South Wabash Avenue location that it had occupied for six decades to a new modernist-style skyscraper engineered by Fazlur Khan of Skidmore, Owings & Merrill and developed by Arthur Rubloff's firm.
 The new Brunswick Building was built in the Chicago Loop, next to the new Chicago Civic Center (today known as Richard J. Daley Center).
 The 1960s-built Brunswick Building was later bought by the government of Cook County, Illinois in 1996, and is today known as the "George W. Dunne Cook County Administration Building".

 The Brunswick Corporation patented a machine gun using a delayed blowback operation via a fluted chamber as part of the weapon's operation.
 Another platform was the Rifleman's Assault Weapon, an unusual grenade launcher that used a spherical rocket propelled grenade.

-In the 1980s, Brunswick became a major maker of yachts and pleasure boats, under brands including Bayliner, Boston Whaler, Maxum, Sea Ray, and Trophy.
+In the 1980s, Brunswick became a major maker of yachts and pleasure boats, under brands including Bayliner, Boston Whaler, Maxum, Sea Ray and Trophy.

 During the Gulf War, Brunswick supplied the military with camouflage nets.
 They also made radomes for the Patriot missile.

-In 1997, Brunswick purchased the Roadmaster bicycle division, one of the last U.S. manufacturers of low-cost, mass-market bicycles.
-However, it became apparent that continued U.S. manufacture of such products was not viable in the presence of surging low-priced imports from overseas producers, primarily China.
+In 1997, Brunswick purchased the Roadmaster bicycle division, one of the last US manufacturers of low-cost, mass-market bicycles.
+However, it became apparent that continued US manufacture of such products was not viable in the presence of surging low-priced imports from overseas producers, primarily China.
 In 1999, Brunswick sold its Roadmaster bicycle division and brand to Pacific Cycle.